 This page sets out the three ways an applicant for bus operator accreditation may demonstrate that they have the competence to operate a commercial bus service or local bus service safely.

-The approved training course is the Safety Management Course (SMC) for bus operators provided by the Institute of Transport Studies, Monash University, through distance learning.
-The SMC consists of two subjects:
+The approved training course is the Bus Safety Management Program (formerly Safety Management Course for bus operators) provided by the Institute of Transport Studies, Monash University, through distance learning.
+The course consists of two subjects:

 2 - Statement of competence and evidence

 As an alternative to undertaking the SMC, an applicant for bus operator accreditation may provide a statement of competence and supporting evidence which shows they have sufficient knowledge and understanding of these specific matters:

 - The components of the total regulatory framework for the safety management of bus operations in Victoria.

 - The new definitions for bus, bus services and qualifications for bus operations, principles of bus safety, bus safety duties and the rules that govern entry and stay in bus operations in Victoria.

 - The laws relating to employee fitness for bus operations including those in respect of medical fitness and drug, alcohol and fatigue management.